Neural canonical transformations for vibrational spectra of molecules: Applications

 It's noteworthy that utilizing the same RNVP network size $\{16, 128, 2\}$ to exclusively optimize the ground state wavefunction, i.e., setting the number of states $M=1$, yields more accurate results.
 Under this condition, the ground state energy eventually converges to $E_{0,\text{num}}=121.620968(19)$ after $20000$ epochs.
 This represents a relative error of just $1.7\times 10^{-7}$ compared to the exact solution $E_{0,\text{exact}}=121.620948$, enhancing the precision by an order of magnitude compared to the ``ZPE" in TABLE \ref{Tab:64DCO}.
-This demonstrates the superior accuracy of our neural canonical transformation method over the H-RRBPM~\cite{thomas2015using}.
+This demonstrates the superior accuracy of the neural canonical transformation method over the H-RRBPM~\cite{thomas2015using}.

-In reality, the application of our method to a $64$-dimensional coupled oscillator may not fully demonstrate its unique advantages.
-Because the square root of the Jacobian determinant, in Eq. (\ref{Eq:wavefunction}), plays a relatively simple role, which only serves to scale the coordinates (refer to Appendix \ref{sec:NDCO}) without adding additional correlation effects to the system.
-Despite this, as a benchmark test, it provides evidence of the reliability of the neural canonical transformation method in solving the variational Hamiltonians.
+In reality, the application of this method to a $64$-dimensional coupled oscillator may not fully demonstrate its unique advantages.
+Because the square root of the Jacobian determinant, in Eq. (\ref{Eq:wavefunction}), plays a relatively simple role, which only serves to scale the coordinates (refer to Appendix \ref{sec:NDCO}) \marked{Despite this, as a benchmark test, it can be observed that our method does not rely on normal coordinates.
+This trivial transformation can be automatically achieved through the flow model, providing evidence of the reliability of the neural canonical transformation method in solving vibrational systems.}